How to interpret the ECG: A systematic approach

 - T-wave progression should be normal in the chest leads.

 - In limb leads the amplitude is highest in lead II, and in the chest leads the amplitude is highest in V2–V3.

 - Normal variants: An isolated (single) T-wave inversion is accepted in lead V1 and lead III.
 In some instances the T-wave inversions from childhood may persist in V1–V3(V4), which is called persistent juvenile T-wave pattern.
 Rarely, all T-waves remain inverted, which is called global idiopathic T-wave inversion (V1–V6).

 - T-wave inversion without simultaneous ST-segment deviation: This is not a sign of ongoing ischemia, but may be post-ischemic.
-One type of post-ischemic T-wave inversion is especially acute, namely Wellen’s syndrome (characterized by deep T-wave inversions in V1–V6 in patient with recent episodes of chest pain).
+One type of post-ischemic T-wave inversion is especially acute, namely Wellen’s syndrome (characterized by deep T-wave inversions in V1–V6 in patients with recent episodes of chest pain).
 Cerebrovascular insult (bleeding).
 Pulmonary embolism.
 Perimyocarditis (after normalization of the ST-segment elevation, T-waves become inverted in perimyocarditis).
 Cardiomyopathy.

 - High T-waves: Normal variant.
 Early repolarization.
 Hyperkalemia.
 Left ventricular hypertrophy.
 Left bundle branch block.
 Occasionally perimyocarditis.
 High (hyperacute) T-waves may be seen in the very early phase of STEMI.

-6. QTc interval and U-wave
+6. QTc interval and U wave

 - QTc duration men ≤0,45 s.